robstoll/atrium/apis/differences.md

 ```
 Notice that the final steps
 `value`, `values` and `regex`
-in the sophisticated assertion building process
+in the sophisticated expectation building process
 are applicable to all shown examples
 (e.g. `exactly(1).values("hello", "robert")` could have been finished with `exactly(1).regex("h(e|a)llo")` as well).